Agricultural Support

 Are the rewards worth it to the farmer?

-The mid-term review of CAP and the introduction of the new Single Payment Scheme is having a major impact on the support for farming and is likely to seriously influence the way some people farm in the future.
+Changes to CAP after 2013 and the Single Payment Scheme are having a major impact on the support for farming and are likely to seriously influence the way some people farm in the future.

 Pause for thought......should agriculture be supported at all?
 What is the difference between a family farm and a family owned shop that has to compete with the supermarkets?